rohityadavcloud/rohityadavcloud.github.io/_drafts/2020-03-10-cloudstack-rpi4-kvm.markdown

 and log in using the default credentials - username `admin` and password `password`.

-# Example Advanced Zone Deployment
+## Example: Advanced Zone Deployment

 The following is an example of how you can setup an advanced zone in the 192.168.1.0/24 network.